Updated: 25.4.25

 Parents often face a tough decision when their child has chickenpox: should they stay at home or go to work?

-In this article, we'll discuss the factors you should consider when making this decision and provide guidance on how to handle this challenging situation.
+In this article, we'll discuss the factors to consider when making this decision and offer guidance on handling this challenging situation.

 Understanding Chickenpox